 RECIPES

-Twice-Baked QuinceBy Ann GaffneyFall is the season for quinces, and this recipe for Twice-baked quince is one of the easiest ways I know of to cook these deliciously aromatic fruits.
+Twice-Baked QuinceBy Ann Ogden GaffneyFall is the season for quinces, and this recipe for Twice-baked quince is one of the easiest ways I know of to cook these deliciously aromatic fruits.

-Caprese SaladBy Ann GaffneyMake the salad: Arrange the tomato pieces around the outside of a plate or platter, overlapping as you go.
+Caprese SaladBy Ann Ogden GaffneyMake the salad: Arrange the tomato pieces around the outside of a plate or platter, overlapping as you go.
 Do the same with the mozzarella slices, slightly overlapping the tomatoes.

-Sourdough CrepesBy Ann GaffneySourdough crepes are an easy dare I say perfect way to use up leftover starter from the baking process.
+Sourdough CrepesBy Ann Ogden GaffneySourdough crepes are an easy dare I say perfect way to use up leftover starter from the baking process.
 You can eat them straight away or make a batch for the freezer.

-Flourless Orange Almond CakeBy Ann GaffneyThis deliciously moist flourless orange almond cake is easy to make and naturally gluten-free!
+Flourless Orange Almond CakeBy Ann Ogden GaffneyThis deliciously moist flourless orange almond cake is easy to make and naturally gluten-free!
 Who could ask for anything more?

-Whole Wheat Sourdough BreadBy Ann GaffneyHomemade wholewheat sourdough bread is about as delicious and as natural as it gets since you’re literally pulling wild yeast out of the air to make it.
+Whole Wheat Sourdough BreadBy Ann Ogden GaffneyHomemade wholewheat sourdough bread is about as delicious and as natural as it gets since you’re literally pulling wild yeast out of the air to make it.

-Roasted Garlic CauliflowerBy Ann GaffneyRoasted garlic cauliflower is quite simply delicious.
+Roasted Garlic CauliflowerBy Ann Ogden GaffneyRoasted garlic cauliflower is quite simply delicious.
 The rosemary in combo with the sweetness roasting gives the cauliflower florets and the garlic lends real Italian flair to this wonderful low-carb side.

-Steamed Green Beans with Roasted TomatoesBy Ann GaffneySteamed Green Beans with Roasted Tomatoes is not only festive to look at, but it is also a yummily healthy upgrade to what some view as a rather boring veggie.
+Steamed Green Beans with Roasted TomatoesBy Ann Ogden GaffneySteamed Green Beans with Roasted Tomatoes is not only festive to look at, but it is also a yummily healthy upgrade to what some view as a rather boring veggie.

-Basic Roasted CauliflowerBy Ann GaffneyTake the lined baking sheet out of the oven.
+Basic Roasted CauliflowerBy Ann Ogden GaffneyTake the lined baking sheet out of the oven.
 Quickly tip the cauliflower and shallots onto it, spreading the veggies out into a single uncrowded layer

-Basic Roasted Winter SquashBy Ann GaffneyBasic Roasted Winter Squash is the sweetest, tastiest method of cooking of these winter veggie staples.
+Basic Roasted Winter SquashBy Ann Ogden GaffneyBasic Roasted Winter Squash is the sweetest, tastiest method of cooking of these winter veggie staples.
 Once cooked, they can be pureed for pies or soups, tossed into salads, turned into pasta sauce or ravioli filling, folded into frittatas ]or simply eaten as side top fish or poultry

-My Roasted Brussels SproutsBy Ann GaffneyAdd EVOO to a large bowl.
+My Roasted Brussels SproutsBy Ann Ogden GaffneyAdd EVOO to a large bowl.
 Tip in the halved Brussels sprouts and quartered shallots.
 Sprinkle with salt.
 With your hands mix the vegetables together with the oil until coated.

-Basic Roasted CauilflowerBy Ann GaffneyAdd the olive oil to a large bowl.
+Basic Roasted CauilflowerBy Ann Ogden GaffneyAdd the olive oil to a large bowl.
 Tip in the prepared cauliflower, sprinkle with salt.
 Using your hands, toss the cauliflower florets in the oil until covered in a thin film of oil.

 0